microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaNamedLocationPolicy.md

 This example retrieves a specified named location policy in Microsoft Entra ID.

-- `-PolicyId` parameter specifies the policy Id of named location policy.
+- `-PolicyId` parameter specifies the policy Id of a named location policy.

 ## Parameters